 Definition and Characteristics

-Black water backing up in kitchen sink refers to wastewater that is heavily contaminated with various impurities and potentially harmful substances.
+Black water backing up in the kitchen sink refers to wastewater that is heavily contaminated with various impurities and potentially harmful substances.
 It typically originates from toilets, kitchen sinks, dishwashers, and laundry appliances.
 When black water backs up in the kitchen sink, it is a clear indication of a plumbing issue that requires immediate attention.

 Health Hazards Associated with Black Water